Help to Buy in the CPCA

 - Help to Buy ISAs are no longer available as of November 2019, however if you opened an ISA account before the end date, you can still use your savings towards buying a Help to Buy home.

-- If down the line you chose to move to London instead, it’s important to know that the equity loan is boosted to 40% in the capital due to higher price points.
+- If down the line you chose to move to London instead, please note that the equity loan is boosted to 40% in the capital due to higher price points.
 In turn, London Help to Buy would mean that you would still require a 5% deposit but with a 55% mortgage make up the rest.

 Help to Buy – Costs Breakdown